ThatNotEasy/WV-System-ID-Overview/README.md

 ## 📌 Project Status

 - ✅ **Inspire By** — [Originally created over 3 years ago](https://github.com/Cronick/WV-System-ID-Overview)
-- 🚀 **Now Maintained & Evolving** — The repo has been revived with new contributions, a structured format, and support for more devices
+- 🚀 **Now Maintained & Evolving** — The repo has been revived with new contributions, a structured format, and has been adding for more devices

 ---